-- < Oral warning-any member of the District staff. - < Written warning-bus drivers, hall and lunch monitors, coaches, guidance counselors, teachers, assistant principals, principal, superintendent. - < Written notification to parent-bus driver, hall and lunch monitors, coaches, guidance counselor, teachers, assistant principals, principal, superintendent. - < Detention-assistant principals, principal, superintendent. - < Suspension from transportation-Director of Transportation, principal, superintendent. - < Suspension from athletic participation-on the recommendation of coaches to Athletic Director, principal, superintendent. - < Suspension from social or extra-curricular activities-on the recommendation of activity director, principal, superintendent. - < In-school suspension-principal, superintendent. - < Removal from classroom by teacher for up to two days for persistently disrupting the educational process as per Education Law 3214 teachers, assistant principals, principal. - < Short-term (5 days or less) suspension from school-principal, superintendent. - < Long-term (more than 5 days) suspension from school-superintendent. - < Permanent suspension from school-superintendent. - < Other disciplinary actions may include but are not limited to: Counseling, Restorative Conferences, Behavior Plans, Learning Projects, Outside Agencies, Hamburg Youth Court, etc.
+- \Oral warning-any member of the District staff. - \Written warning-bus drivers, hall and lunch monitors, coaches, guidance counselors, teachers, assistant principals, principals, superintendent - \Written notification to parent-bus driver, hall and lunch monitors, coaches, guidance counselor, teachers, assistant principals, principal, superintendent. - \Detention-Assistant principals, principal, superintendent. - \Suspension from transportation-Director of Transportation, principal, superintendent. - \Suspension from athletic participation-on the recommendation of coaches to Athletic Director, principal, superintendent. - \Suspension from social or extra-curricular activities-on the recommendation of activity director, principal, superintendent. - \In-school suspension-principal, superintendent. - \Removal from classroom by teacher for up to two days for persistently disrupting the educational process as per Education Law 3214 teachers, assistant principals, principal. - \Short-term (5 days or less) suspension from school-principal, superintendent. - \Long-term (more than 5 days) suspension from school-superintendent. - \Permanent suspension from school-superintendent. - \The principal/asst. principal will work collaboratively with students and a teacher when there are continuing disruptions between or among student(s) & a teacher in a classroom situation. - \Other disciplinary actions may include but are not limited to: Counseling, Restorative Conferences, Behavior Plans, Learning Projects, Outside Agencies, Hamburg Youth Court, etc.